What is Open Banking?

 Hello!

-The UK government has called open banking a “key step” in both retail banking and the financial technology sector, but what is open banking and how can it benefit your business?
+The UK government has described open banking as a “key step” for both retail banking and the fintech sector.
+But what exactly is open banking, and how can it help your business?

 Thank you!